-You can make the right choice by fully understanding what all of these power modes are and how they work.
+You can make the right choice by fully understanding these power modes and how they work.
 So, we will explain each one in simple terms here to decide which is best for any situation with your laptop.

 Different Power Modes on Windows

 You are probably already familiar with shut down.
-When you use shut down on your laptop, you will close any applications you have running and completely close your operating system (e.g. Windows 10).
-Shutting down your laptop will mean that it will consume virtually no power at all.
+When you shut down your laptop, you will close any running applications and completely close your operating system (e.g., Windows 10).
+Thus, shutting down your laptop will mean that it will consume virtually no power at all.

 Many laptop users will want specific applications to start automatically when they boot up their laptop from a shutdown.
-If you use Microsoft Outlook for your emails, you may have this in your start-up sequence.
-Some laptops will take a few seconds to boot up again from a shut down and others will take a few minutes.
+For example, if you use Microsoft Outlook for your emails, you may have this in your start-up sequence.
+Some laptops will take a few seconds to boot up again from a shutdown, and others will take a few minutes.

 You likely know what a restart does as well.
-There is no real power saving with this power option but sometimes it is necessary to perform a restart to update your operating system or one of your applications.
+There is no real power saving with this power option, but sometimes it is necessary to restart to update your operating system or one of your applications.

 When you choose the hibernate option, your operating system will save its current state to a file on your hard drive.
 This is basically a “memory dump” to a file.
-All of the applications you have open on your laptop and the files you are using are stored in memory.
+For example, all of the applications you have open on your laptop and the files you are using are stored in memory.
 Instead of keeping these in memory, hibernate writes them to a file.

-Using hibernation will consume less power than using sleep mode because you are not keeping everything in memory which requires more power.
+Using hibernation will consume less power than sleep mode because you are not keeping everything in memory which requires more power.
 However, it will take longer for you to resume when you use hibernation as your laptop has to load up everything from a saved file.
-Your laptop will use about the same amount of power in the hibernation state as with a shut down.
+Nevertheless, your laptop will use about the same amount of power in the hibernation state as with a shutdown.

 Placing your laptop in sleep mode will put it into a state of low power.
-Everything that you have open prior to engaging sleep mode will reside in your laptop’s memory, but other aspects of your laptop will shut down and not consume any power.
+This is because everything you have open before engaging in sleep mode will reside in your laptop’s memory, but other aspects of your laptop will shut down and not consume any power.

-The good thing about sleep mode is that everything will resume as it was much faster than with a hibernation or a shut down.
+The good thing about sleep mode is that everything will resume much faster than with hibernation or a shutdown.
 But your laptop will be consuming a higher level of power because it needs to maintain what is in the memory.
-This is not a large amount of power though.
+This is not a large amount of power, though.

 Most laptops will not have the hybrid sleep mode enabled as this is really designed for desktop computers.
-If your laptop has the hybrid sleep mode, then the best way to explain it is hibernate and sleep.
+However, if your laptop has the hybrid sleep mode, the best way to explain it is to hibernate and sleep.

-When you use hybrid sleep mode, your operating system will save your current laptop state to a file on your hard drive as it does with hibernation mode.
-But it will also maintain a low level of power to the memory of your laptop, which will also contain the current state before using hybrid sleep mode.
+When using hybrid sleep mode, your operating system will save your current laptop state to a file on your hard drive as it does with hibernation mode.
+But it will also maintain a low level of power to your laptop’s memory, which will also contain the current state before using hybrid sleep mode.

 It uses both modes as a safeguard.
-If the power was maintained to your laptop’s memory, it will load up everything fast when you switch your machine back on, just as sleep mode will.
+For example, if the power were maintained to your laptop’s memory, it would load up everything fast when you switch your machine back on, just as sleep mode will.
 But if there was a loss of power to your laptop memory, it can restore the previous state from the file saved to disk.

 Most laptops do not have hybrid sleep mode because they have a battery to provide power all of the time.
-Your battery could be critically low on charge and this will mean that your memory loses power and a resume will need to take place from the saved file which happens in hibernation mode.
+However, your battery could be critically low on charge, and this will mean that your memory loses power, and a resume will need to take place from the saved file, which happens in hibernation mode.